david-tejada/rango/readme.md

 - The talon files can be found in the [rango-talon](https://github.com/david-tejada/rango-talon) repository.
+Clone or download them to your talon user folder.
+  <strong style="color: oklch(0.704 0.191 22.216)">IMPORTANT</strong>: Make sure
-Clone or download them to your talon user folder. **IMPORTANT**: Make sure to clone or download the rango-talon repository and not this one.
+  to clone or download the rango-talon repository and not this one.

 It is also assumed that you have installed [talonhub/community](https://github.com/talonhub/community) to your talon user